TobyCeballos/odin_docs/docs/miscellaneous/number-series.md

 ## Default Number Series

-By default Frappe Books comes with a single Number Series for each of the transactional entry types
+By default OdinPOS comes with a single Number Series for each of the transactional entry types

 | Type             | Number Series |